jeremynoesen/AISpongeLite/README.md

 ## Updating

+If you have modified the bot's files in any way, you will need to revert those changes before updating.

-1. Navigate to the `AISpongeLite` directory the bot was installed to.
+1. In a terminal, navigate to the `AISpongeLite` directory the bot was installed to.
 2. Run the command `sudo bash install.sh`.

+The bot will be ready to use once its status changes to "Ready.".